Echtere History, Family Crest & Coats of Arms

 The surname Echtere was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in South Holland, a province of Holland, the most crowded province of the Netherlands.
 The principal cities are Rotterdam, Leyden and Shiedam.
 Noted is the famed castle of Teilengen where Jacqueline of Bavaria is buried.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Important Dates for the Echtere family
+Early History of the Echtere family

 This web page shows only a small excerpt of our Echtere research.
 Another 77 words (6 lines of text) covering the years 1814, 1545 and 1617 are included under the topic Early Echtere History in all our PDF Extended History products and printed products wherever possible.